Telecommunications network: Data networks

-Data center networks also rely highly on TCP/IP for communication across machines.
-They connect thousands of servers, are designed to be highly robust, provide low latency and high bandwidth.
+Data center networks also rely heavily on TCP/IP for communication across machines.
+They connect thousands of servers, are designed to be highly robust, and provide low latency and high bandwidth.
 Data center network topology plays a significant role in determining the level of failure resiliency, ease of incremental expansion, communication bandwidth and latency.

 Capacity and speed

 In analogy to the improvements in the speed and capacity of digital computers, provided by advances in semiconductor technology and expressed in the bi-yearly doubling of transistor density, which is described empirically by Moore's law, the capacity and speed of telecommunications networks have followed similar advances, for similar reasons.
-In telecommunication, this is expressed in Edholm's law, proposed by and named after Phil Edholm in 2004.
+In telecommunications, this is expressed in Edholm's law, proposed by and named after Phil Edholm in 2004.
 This empirical law holds that the bandwidth of telecommunication networks doubles every 18 months, which has proven to be true since the 1970s.
 The trend is evident in the Internet, cellular (mobile), wireless and wired local area networks (LANs), and personal area networks.
 This development is the consequence of rapid advances in the development of metal-oxide-semiconductor technology.